actualmira/DevSecOps-EKS-CloudNative-Platform/README.md

 I configured ESO with a dedicated ServiceAccount, namespaced SecretStore, and a restrictive NetworkPolicy that limits its egress to Vault and the Kubernetes API only.

 #### Dedicated ServiceAccounts for ESO and Vault
-I created dedicated service accounts for ESO and Vault instead of using the one created by Helm because ServiceAccounts created by Helm can be modified during upgrades which can silently apply changes made by chart maintainers without any review.
+I created dedicated service accounts for [ESO](k8s/eso/eso-sa.yaml) and [Vault](k8s/vault/vault-rbac.yaml) instead of using the one created by Helm because ServiceAccounts created by Helm can be modified during upgrades which can silently apply changes made by chart maintainers without any review.
 This can lead to a privilege creep that will be invisible.
 Also, running helm uninstall will delete everything Helm owns including the ServiceAccount.
 Any Vault role bound to that identity would be broken and would require manual rebuilding.

 The ServiceAccounts are intentionally empty with no Kubernetes API permissions.
 The vault-server-binding ClusterRoleBinding created by the Vault Helm chart grants Vault's ServiceAccount the system:auth-delegator for TokenReview calls.

 #### Network policy for ESO and Vault
 I implemented default deny for vault and eso namespaces.
 I then allowed traffic following the principle of least privilege.
-For vault, I configured ingress on 8200/TCP for ESO (restricted to eso namespace and pod label only) and 8081 TCP for readiness probe.
-Egress to 53 TCP/UDP for DNS resolution and 8443/TCP to Kubernetes API calls.
+For [vault](k8s/vault/vault-np.yaml), I configured ingress on 8200/TCP for ESO (restricted to eso namespace and pod label only) and 8081 TCP for readiness probe.
+Egress to 53 TCP/UDP for DNS resolution and 8443/TCP for Kubernetes API calls.

-I seperated ESO NetworkPolicy per component; controller, webhook, and certcontroller.
-For ESO Controller, egress on 53 UDP/TCP, 8200 TCP to Vault API (restricted to vault namespace and pod label only), Port 443/8443 TCP  for Kubernetes API for TokenReview and resource watching.
+I seperated [ESO NetworkPolicy](k8s/eso/eso-np.yaml) per component; controller, webhook, and certcontroller.
+For ESO Controller, egress on 53 UDP/TCP, 8200/TCP to Vault API (restricted to vault namespace and pod label only), Port 443/TCP  for Kubernetes API for TokenReview and resource watching.
 ESO Webhook ingress: 10250 TCP for Kubernetes API server admission calls, 8081 TCP for readiness probe.
-ESO CertController egress: 53 UDP/TCP for DNS and 443/8443 TCP for Kubernetes API for ValidatingWebhookConfiguration updates.
+ESO CertController egress: 53 UDP/TCP for DNS, 443/TCP to Kubernetes API for ValidatingWebhookConfiguration updates and ingress on 8081 TCP for readiness probe.

 #### SecretStore and ExternalSecret
-I configured the SecretStore which tells ESO where Vault is and how to authenticate.
+I configured the [SecretStore](k8s/eso/production-secret-store.yaml) which tells ESO where Vault is and how to authenticate.
 I configured it to live in the production namespace and scoped it to application workloads only.
 A namespaced SecretStore cannot be used by other namespaces, which prevents a compromised pod in a different namespace from leveraging it to read production secrets.

 ```yaml
 apiVersion: external-secrets.io/v1